mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 ## STARPORT

 Value determined by examination of starport from world surface.
-No varia- tion from true value possible.
+No varia-tion from true value possible.
 Three hours.

 ## SIZE